Kenya Pipeline IPO Extended: Is KPC Overpriced at KSh 9?

 February 19, 2026

-If you need the full breakdown of the offer structure, risks and benefits, read our original analysis first: Kenya Pipeline IPO: Risks and Benefits Explained
+If you need the full breakdown of the offer structure, risks, and valuation debate, start here: Kenya Pipeline IPO: Risks and Benefits Explained

 Why Was the Kenya Pipeline IPO Extended?